BIJOU STANDARD POODLES

 Anyone that understands genetics understands that it is impossible to accomplish a TRUE RED

-from these diverse genetics because two recessives cannot produce a dominant TRUE red.
+from these diverse genetics because two recessives cannot produce a dominant TRUE red that lasts well beyond 6 years of age.

 Bijou Poodles wants to work with and produce Poodles that have PROVEN Intelligence, Temperament, Conformation, Ability,